Real Estate Appraisals Are For Lenders, Not Buyers and Sellers

 What Happens If the Appraisal Is Lower Than the Offer?

-• The buyer brings in more cash to cover the value difference.
+• The buyer brings in additional cash to cover the gap between price and appraised value.

-• The seller reduces the price to align with the appraised value.
+• The seller reduces the price to match the appraisal and keep the deal intact.

-• Both sides split the gap through price adjustments and added down payment.
+• Both sides meet in the middle by adjusting price and down payment.

-• The appraisal is challenged if errors or missed comps are found.
+• The appraisal is challenged if stronger comparable sales or corrected data are available.

-• The contract is canceled if an appraisal contingency applies.
+• The contract is canceled if an appraisal contingency allows it.

 Can Buyers, Sellers, and Agents Talk to the Appraiser?